Wolverine971/9takes/src/blog/enneagram/enneagram-types-being-ghosted.md

 	/>
 </div>

+<p class="firstLetter">Modern relationships are tough.
+After school is done and work is over for the day, it can be hard to find friends and meet new people.
+And when you do meet someone its easy to be ghosted.
+Ghosting is a **"first world problem"** but those on the receiving end grapple all the negative feelings.
+Confusion, rejection, and abandonment all effect your mental health. </p>

-<p class="firstLetter">In the perplexing realm of modern relationships, the term "ghosting" has emerged.
-Those on the receiving end grapple with feelings of confusion, rejection, and abandonment.
-It's essential to recognize that our individual responses to ghosting can vary significantly, shaped by our unique personalities and perspectives.
-In this exploration, we'll uncover the influence of ghosting on mental health through the lens of the Enneagram.
-We'll delve into how each Enneagram type experiences and copes with the unsettling aftermath of ghosting, and offer empowering strategies for healing and personal growth.
-Join us as we navigate the intriguing interplay between ghosting and the Enneagram types.</p>
+It's important to recognize that not everyone responds the same way to ghosting and our response is shaped by our personalities and perspectives.
+Below we'll uncover the influence of ghosting on mental health through the lens of the [personality system called the Enneagram](blog/enneagram/beginners-guide-to-determining-your-enneagram-type).
+We'll go into how each Enneagram type experiences and copes with the unsettling aftermath of ghosting, and offer strategies for healing and growth.

  <article class="section-content">
   <h3>Type One: The Perfectionist</h3>
    Type Ones, known for their strong sense of morality and desire for improvement, may struggle